Luke-Fischer/Full-Stack-University-Graduates-Data-Hub/README.md

 # University-Graduates-Data-Hub
 A full-stack web application that holds hypothetical data of Canadian university graduates.
 The goal of this project is to create a platform where (if given real data) post-grad students can gain a better understanding of how they match up to the current job market.

-Tech Stack: HTML5, CSS, Javascript, js frameworks (TBD), Python, PostgreSQL
+Tech Stack: HTML5, CSS, React, Python, PostgreSQL

 Hosting: Heroku